 A basic rule of all patterns is that, if the birds don’t come into land and jink away from your decoys; you and not the pigeons have got something wrong.

-Before I give you any tips on shooting please remember this: Read the BASC guide to pigeon shooting and never, never have more than one gun unslipped, or in use, in a hide at any time.
+Before I give you any tips on shooting please remember this: Read the BASC Woodpigeon shooting Code of Practice and never, never have more than one gun unslipped, or in use, in a hide at any time.

 The pigeon shot takes some practice but instinct is usually better than maintained lead.
 You know that the decoys are placed within the range at which your gun patterns best, wait for the bird to come into the decoy pattern, mount the gun and swing through the bird in the same movement and squeeze the trigger.
 Don’t move until you are going to shoot or you will scare the bird away before he comes within your chosen range.